muhammedrazalak/R2PC/server/README.md

 ## How it works
 - Clones the repo
 - Loads relevant Express files (controllers, routes, app.js, DTOs)
-- Sends code to Gemini API to extract endpoints
+- Sends code to OpenAI (gpt-3.5-turbo) to extract endpoints
+- **Organizes endpoints in the Postman collection so each controller file is a folder containing its endpoints**
 - Builds a valid Postman v2.1 collection
 - Returns the file for download